afascetti/HMC-MicroPs-Final-Portfolio/docs/documentation.md

 For more information see the [design](https://joseph-q-zales.github.io/HMC-MicroPs-Final-Portfolio/design/) page.

 # FPGA Testbenches
-A series of test benches were created to test the FPGA prior to the integration with the MCU.
+A series of testbenches were created to test the FPGA prior to the integration with the MCU.

-Test benches created to test
+These testbenches are listed as follows:

 * SPI
 * Main FSM (the `tune` module)